esentri/js-de-serializer/README.md

       2. **false:** call this algorithm on the property and assign the value to the new created object
 1. return new created object

+# Limitations

+Currently, the methods will be serialized for nested objects as well inside an attribute called **\_\_functions\_\_**.
+If you send a serialized objects across the wire you need to keep in mind to skip this field if you deserialize the object with another library / language.

 # Projects used

 * [Typescript Library Starter](https://github.com/alexjoverm/typescript-library-starter)